 Products or brands can also be promoted directly on the stream.
 This is accomplished through an overlay displaying the name of your product/brand, your brand name appearing in the title of the stream, or maybe even a sponsored stream activity where the streamer might try, or talk about a specific product for a certain period of time.
 These are just a few common examples of advertising on Twitch, but there are plenty of other creative ways to promote your brand depending on the route you want to take.

 Typically, many of the biggest streamers have all been approached by companies for ads and sponsorships, however, not many advertisers decide to pursue smaller streamers which offer just as much potential to raise brand recognition.
-On the right is a streamer’s analytics who averaged around 600 viewers per stream.
+Below is a streamer’s analytics who averaged around 600 viewers per stream.
 As shown, despite only having 600 average viewers, there were over 15,000 unique viewers who at one point joined the stream.
 This being said, streamers with smaller view counts still have a great reach and are definitely worth pursuing as an advertiser.
 In fact, it may be well worth the effort to pursue streamers even with as little as 100 average viewers.

 How to Find Great Twitch Influencers

 There are a few things to keep in mind when looking for a streamer to promote your brand.